Skip to main content

 You must have controls that work in real workflows, and records that support assurance, audit, and supervisory conversations.

-"RRegulators are not prescriptive about specific technologies.
-Instead, they expect organisations to demonstrate that sensitive communications are appropriately controlled, monitored, and recoverable.
+"Regulators are not prescriptive about specific technologies.
+Instead, they expect organisations to demonstrate that sensitive communications are appropriately controlled, monitored, and recoverable."

 Harry Holland, Head of Market Development, Beyond Encryption